Mehdi-Rahmani/Mehdi-Rahmani/README.md

 - [Summer School Notebooks](https://github.com/Mehdi-Rahmani/Mehdi-Rahmani/tree/main/Summer-School-Notebooks)
 - [Bachelor’s Projects](https://github.com/Mehdi-Rahmani/Mehdi-Rahmani/tree/main/Bachelor-Projects)

-I am intrigued by quantum computing not, for its side but also for its potential to revolutionize different industries.
+I am intrigued by quantum computing, for its potential to revolutionize different industries.
 I am eager about the chance to be part of a research environment where I could gain insights, from professionals, foster innovative concepts and enhance my abilities.